The-Virtual-Desktop-Team/Virtual-Desktop-Optimization-Tool/README.md

 ## Dependencies

- 1. LGPO.EXE stored in the 'LGPO' folder.

  > [!NOTE]
- > We may move away from the using LGPO.exe to apply policy settings at some point.
-The preferred method to apply policy settings are to use a domain-based Group Policy Object (GPO).
+ > We have fully deprecated the use of LGPO.exe.

  1. Previously saved local group policy settings, available on the GitHub site where this script is located.
  1. The PowerShell script file 'Windows_VDOT.ps1'.